 - 6 Tbsp butter, diced into 1 Tbsp pieces

 - 2 Tbsp fresh lemon juice

 - 2 cloves garlic, minced

-- 2 tsp seafood seasoning, such as Old Bay
+- 2 tsp Old Bay seafood seasoning, or more to taste

 - 2 Tbsp chopped fresh parsley leaves